Finding a home

 Older houses

-Whether you’re a first-time buyer or simply not sure not what type of home you’re interested in next, there’s nothing to lose by taking a visit to a new build development in your local area, allowing you to get a sense of what your life could be like should you decide to take the plunge.
+Whether you're a first-time buyer or simply not sure what type of property you're interested in next, there's no harm in visiting a new build development in your local area.
+This allows you to experience the build quality, get a feel for what it could be like and make a more informed decision should you decide to go for it and buy a new build home.

 Buying a new build FAQs